 The Village Terrain Park

 New for the 2018-19 season, terrain park skiers and riders, as well as those new to terrain park features, will enjoy a brand new venue to progress their skills as Diamond Peak’s master park builders will be concentrating the resort’s terrain park features in a new lower-mountain zone called “The Village at Diamond Peak.”
+Check out our behind-the-scenes "making of" video series above and then follow the Village Terrain Park on Instagram for daily updates!

 “We’re trying to create more than just a new terrain park here at Diamond Peak,” said Matt Melilli, Diamond Peak’s Slope Maintenance Manager and Lead Terrain Park Builder.
 “We want to build this into a place where you can feel a part of something… part of a community.”